How Many Times a Day Should You Brush Your Teeth?

-From developing habits of consistently brushing your teeth to flossing on a regular basis, and even scheduling routine checkups with your dental hygienist, there are many ways you can help yourself to have a healthy smile.2 We’ll discuss how to properly care for your teeth with brushing and flossing tips and techniques, as well as recommendations on how often you should have your teeth cleaned.
+From developing habits of consistently brushing your teeth to flossing on a regular basis, and even scheduling routine checkups with your dental hygienist, there are many ways you can help yourself to have a healthy smile.
+But how many times a day should you brush your teeth?
+We’ll discuss how to properly care for your teeth with brushing and flossing tips and techniques as well as recommendations on how often you should have your teeth cleaned.

 Man in pajamas brushing teeth in bathroom